TheJoeyBeans/Project-One-Game/README.md

 GA Project One Game

 -Game Descritpion:
-Simon is a game of memorization.
+This is a game of memorization.
 The goal of the game is to match the actions of the computer until you no longer can.
+Mimick random sequences created by the computer in order to win.
+The first round is composed of 5 actions, the second round 7 actions, and third with 10 actions.